Genaro García Luna: Trial

 On 9 December 2019, García Luna was arrested in Dallas, Texas, on charges of taking millions in bribes from the Sinaloa Cartel.
 At that time, it was also reported that the Attorney General of Mexico (FGR) was looking to extradite him to Mexico on related charges.
-The New York Times reported that the prosecution intended to introduce 75 kg of cocaine and 4 kg of heroin confiscated in four raids as evidence against Garcia Luna.
+The New York Times reported that the prosecution intended to introduce 75 kg of cocaine and 4 kg of heroin confiscated in four raids as evidence against García Luna.
 They also planned to use financial records and intercepted communications at the trial beginning on 30 July 2020.

-U.S. courts denied Garcia Luna's requests for release on bond in March and April 2020.
+U.S. courts denied García Luna's requests for release on bond in March and April 2020.
 Roberta S. Jacobson, the former U.S. ambassador to Mexico (2016–2018), asserted on 3 May 2020 that the Calderón government knew of Genaro García Luna's ties with the Sinaloa Cartel.
-Ex-president Felipe Calderón insisted they did not.
+Former president Felipe Calderón insisted they did not.
 He pleaded not guilty to the charges against him on 7 October 2020.
 On 21 February 2023, a Brooklyn jury found him guilty of all charges.
 On 16 October 2024, he was sentenced to 38 years imprisonment.
 He is the highest-ranking Mexican official ever to be convicted in the United States.

-On 22 May 2025, a court in Florida ordered García Luna and his wife, Linda Cristina Pereyra, to pay $2.448 billion in damages to the Mexican government.
+On 22 May 2025, a court in Florida ordered García Luna and his wife, Linda Cristina Pereyra, to pay US$2.448 billion in damages to the Mexican government.

 Brooklyn Detention Center

 One of his cellmates at the Brooklyn Detention Center is Sam Bankman-Fried: allegedly, the two "communicate warmly" with each other.
-Another inmate in the dormitory at the Brooklyn Detention Center is the former Honduran President Juan Orlando Hernández.
+Another inmate in the dormitory at the Brooklyn Detention Center is the former Honduran president Juan Orlando Hernández.